Our Board

 Background

-• She is passionate about championing chemistry to school students and is a CSIRO Scientist in School; a post Sarah has held at two schools since 2013.
-In addition, she provides outreach activities and on-campus forensic science experience days to Year 9 students through Griffith’s Cutting-Edge Science Programs as well as encouraging schools to participate in the RACI Titration Competition.
+She is a Centenary Fellow of the RACI and a member since 2013 and is also a Fellow of the Royal Society of Chemistry (a member since 1990).
+Sarah is passionate about championing chemistry to students of all ages and provides outreach activities and on-campus forensic science experience days high school students through Griffith’s Cutting-Edge Science Programs as well as encouraging schools to participate in the RACI Titration Competition.
+She has served on the Queensland Chemical Education Group since 2013.

-• As a teaching focussed academic, she teaches specialist forensic chemistry courses to later years students and first-year chemistry to science students across all science programs at Griffith which allows her to see students throughout their undergraduate programs.
+In 2023 Sarah was awarded a National Teaching Excellence Award for Physical Sciences by the Australian Awards for University Teachers.
+As a teaching focussed academic, she teaches specialist forensic chemistry courses to later years students and first-year chemistry to science students across all science programs at Griffith which allows her to see students throughout their undergraduate programs.
 She was awarded the 2017 Griffith University Vice Chancellor’s Teacher of the Year Award in 2017 for innovative teaching.

 Keelie Munroe